TedHusted/awake/awake.md/awake.md

 Laughter titters around the circle.

 Idisi: Yes, many Vanir still believe cloning is a better solution than hybrid procreation.
-Cloning is still prevalent on Othala and some colonies. — Selene, I take it you were not cloned?
+Cloning is still prevalent on Othala and some of the other colonies. — Selene, I take it you were not cloned?

 Selene: No, I had a nanny.
 She is with another family now.